Hi everyone,

-Prism friend/contributor Meghan Nesmith would agree.
-Read on for her take on parenting in an age of influencers, as well as some crowdsourced analog alternatives to parenting resources from us.
+Read on for contributor Meghan Nesmith’s take on parenting in an age of influencers, as well as some crowdsourced, analog parenting resources from us.

 Meghan is a writer and editor with work in the Boston Globe, Gossamer, and more.
 She writes about motherhood and its discontent in her Substack, Cry it Out, and her debut novel A World Apart is forthcoming in 2026.